Destiny Church (New Zealand): Ministry

-Locations
+Locations and membership

 Destiny Church is located in South Auckland, New Zealand.
-The current site is in Wiri, and houses the church auditorium and its administration offices, a chapel, a multipurpose room, a fitness/boxing gym, a medical center, an early childhood center and school.
+The current site is in Wiri, and houses the church auditorium and its administration offices, a chapel, a multipurpose room, a fitness/boxing gym, a medical centre, an early childhood centre and school.
 The church began in Rotorua as "Lake City Church", which had a membership of 20 people.
 Within two years, it had grown to 300 members.
 Over the years, Destiny churches were established in the following locations:

 At its peak in 2003, Destiny Church had a network of 19 church branches throughout New Zealand, with a total membership in excess of 5,000.
 By June 2012 it had 11 remaining branches, with around 3000 regular attendees.
-Church branches have closed in Porirua, Wanganui and Dunedin.
+In 2019, Brian Tamaki claimed the church had in excess of 6,000 members.
+However, in the 2018 census, just 1,772 gave their religion as "Destiny Church", less than did for the satirical Church of the Flying Spaghetti Monster (4248) and Jediism (20,409), and only slightly more than Zoroastrianism.
+In the aftermath, NZME described Destiny Church's membership as "surprisingly low", while The Spinoff went further, describing Destiny Church as "utterly marginal".
+Church branches have closed in Porirua (the second in Wellington, after Petone), Wanganui and Dunedin.
 By June 2013, Destiny Church Wanganui was no longer listed on the main church website.
-In addition, other branches such as Kaitaia, Opotiki, Taumarunui, and Hawkes Bay had either closed down or merged with other church branches.
+In addition, other branches such as Kaitaia, Ōpōtiki, Taumarunui, and Hawkes Bay had either closed down or merged with other church branches.
+Destiny Church has also expanded to Australia, with one branch formerly in Brisbane and a current one on the Gold Coast.
+The Gold Coast has a very significant Māori population.